bmrf/tron/README.md

 3. **[Malwarebytes AdwCleaner](https://support.malwarebytes.com/hc/en-us/articles/360050633534-Commands-for-Malwarebytes-AdwCleaner)**: Command-line anti-virus scanner.
 Use the `-sa` or `-sac` switches to skip this component

 4. **[KVRT](http://www.kaspersky.com/antivirus-removal-tool)**: Kaspersky Virus Removal Tool.
 Use the `-sa` or `-sk` switches to skip this component

-5. **[Sophos Virus Removal Tool](https://www.sophos.com/en-us/products/free-tools/virus-removal-tool.aspx)**: Command-line anti-virus scanner.
-Use the `-v` switch to get more verbose output.
-Use the `-sa` or `-ss` switches to skip this component

 ## STAGE 4: Repair